-Mass communication is communication which is directed at a large group of people, which is relayed through the channel of media.
+Mass communication is communication directed at a large group of people and relayed through a media channel.
 Journalism, public relations, advertising, marketing communications, art, entertainment and citizen communications are all parts of mass communication.

-Journalism can be defined as timely, fact-based communication that offers the audience edited content in a reliable and independent fashion.
-The emphasis of journalism may change, but the same basic principles do apply.
+Journalism, on the other hand, can be defined as timely, fact-based communication that offers the audience edited content in a reliable and independent fashion.
+The style, focus and genre of journalism may vary, but the same basic principles apply.

-Journalism is produced for several different media channels, including newspapers, magazines, radio, television, online magazines, and in some senses documentary films.
+Journalism is produced for several different media channels, including newspapers, magazines, radio, television, online magazines and, in some senses, documentary films.
 Branches of journalism are, for example, politics, economy, culture, entertainment and sports.

 The most important function of journalism is to convey information.
 By doing this, journalism is an important part of the democratic decision-making system, as it brings transparency to society and makes sure that decisions that are made are in tune with people’s sense of justice.
 To ensure the possibility for civil advocacy, it is important that citizens are already informed of decisions when they are being prepared.